-From January 2015 until March 2015, we implemented a two days Lean course together with AMU SYD, where employees from our production and supply chain departments (almost the same employees as participated in the skill development program) were educated in Lean.
+From January 2015 until March 2015, we implemented a two days Lean course together with AMU SYD, where employees from our production and supply chain departments were educated in Lean.
 This is another opportunity to improve our employees' skills.
-This course was carried out at our sites in Bolderslev and Taastrup with great success.
-For our new employees in the production and supply chain departments, we have ensured their participation in the skill development program carried out together with AMU SYD.
+The course was carried out at our sites in Bolderslev and Taastrup with great success.
+For our new employees in the production and supply chain departments, we have ensured their participation in the skill development program carried.
 In addition, we have encouraged our employees in the production to improve their competences using the offer from IKUF (which is a competence fund for development).
 The employees can chose among approx. 50 different relevant courses at AMU SYD, and are allowed up to 72 hours of education per year.
 Approx. 20 employees have accepted this possibility.
 Kohberg has focused on helping employees with dyslexia during 2015.
 Approx. 5 employees accepted the offer for further help and education and have attended a course at VUC SYD.
 At VUC SYD they rented an iPad, which has helped the employees during their daily work.
 We were contacted by AOF Sprogcenter late 2015, who queried cooperation and a partnership regarding refugees in the southern part of Jutland, and the new governmental requests regarding a lingual internship of 13 weeks in a local company.
 The refugees must attend a Danish course at AOF Sprogcenter and, at the same time, help in a local company in order to train the Danish language.
 They are allowed to help existing employees.
 We expect to train six refugees from March 2016.
 During 2015, we have had a few refugees working for us in an internship for a period of one month.
-This is in order to train them and help them prepare for the Danish companies.
+This is to train them and help them prepare for the Danish companies.
 We have had several skilled workers, who experienced an educational month here at Kohberg, unfortunately we cannot find employment for all of them.
+The project with AOF Sprogskole resulted in 2 refugees being employed in the production in Bolderslev.
+A great success for all of us.
+The integration process has been good, and both improve their Danish language every day.
+A new education has been approved during 2016 called 'process operator within baking'.
+The plan is to educate competent young people with this profile.
+The education takes four years and comprises a mix of practice in the company and education at a technical school.